cwinpy/cwinpy/paper/paper.md

 current and future generation of ground-based gravitational-wave observatories such as LIGO, Virgo and KAGRA [@2019ApJ87910A].
 The detection of gravitational-waves from such a source would reveal information on the size of the non-axisymmetry, or more colloquially the "mountain", on the star.
-This in turn provides valuable and novel information on neutron star matter and structure (see, e.g.\ @2015Lasky).
+This in turn provides valuable and novel information on neutron star matter and structure [see, e.g., @2015Lasky].

 Detecting the very weak gravitational-wave signal from a pulsar requires the coherent integration of long (months-to-years) gravitational-wave data sets from multiple detectors.
 CWInPy implements an